Gang Li

 Research Focus

-The deterioration of concrete structures presents a significant challenge for global infrastructure.
+The deterioration of concrete and metallic structures presents a significant challenge for global infrastructure.
 Climate change is expected to cause more extreme events, and the increasing use of low-carbon sustainable materials also introduces difficulties in applying existing standards.
 My research addresses these issues by developing integrated computational modelling and innovative field-sensing technologies to accurately predict deterioration processes.
-My work aims to extend the service life of critical infrastructures and guide the implementation of adaptive, proactive maintenance strategies that align with evolving sustainability standards.

 Download my CV .